FlutterFlow/flutterflow-documentation/docs/resources/ui-building-blocks/components/user-defined-components/getting-started.md

 ---
-title: Getting Started
+title: Creating a Component
 sidebar_position: 1
+slug: creating-components.md
+keywords: [Custom Components]
+tags: [Components]
 ---

 # User Defined Components

-User-defined components in FlutterFlow are custom elements you create to meet specific needs in your app.
+User-defined Components or just Custom Components in FlutterFlow are custom elements you create to meet specific needs in your app.
 These components can be designed using FlutterFlow's drag-and-drop interface, allowing you to create reusable UI elements.
 This approach ensures consistency, saves time, and simplifies maintenance across your project.